NVIDIA/aistore/README.md

 ## Overview

 DFC is a simple distributed caching service written in Go.
-The service consists of an arbitrary number of gateways (realized as HTTP **proxy** servers), and any number of storage **targets** utilizing local disks:
+The service consists of an arbitrary numbers of gateways (realized as HTTP **proxy** servers) and storage **targets** utilizing local disks:

 <img src="images/dfc-overview-mp.png" alt="DFC overview" width="480">

 Users connect to the proxies and execute RESTful commands.
 Data then moves directly between storage targets that cache this data and the requesting HTTP(S) clients.

 ## Table of Contents